AnarchyGroup/oa-website/README.md

 # Official OpenAnarchy website

-After all this time website is officially done!
+After all this time the lazy devs finally finished the website